 Birth control pills: OK to take indefinitely?

 The effect of birth control pills on breast cancer risk isn't clear.
-Some research indicates that birth control pills slightly increase the risk of breast cancer — but that 10 or more years after stopping the pill, a woman's breast cancer risk returns to the same level as if she had never taken birth control pills.
-(2, p2) Other studies don't support a link between birth control pills and breast cancer.
+Some research indicates that birth control pills slightly increase the risk of breast cancer — but that 10 or more years after stopping birth control pills, breast cancer risk returns to the same level as for women who have never taken birth control pills.
+Other studies don't support a link between birth control pills and breast cancer.

 Taking an occasional break from birth control pills offers no benefits and may increase the risk of an unwanted pregnancy.
 If you're concerned about long-term use of birth control pills, discuss the risks and benefits with your health care provider.
 He or she can help you weigh the pros and cons of other types of contraception as well.